PatrickCSFan/ai-governance-starter-kit/README.md

-# Practical AI Governance Starter Kit
+# Practical AI Governance Starter Kit for AI Projects

 Welcome!
 This open-source starter kit is designed to help teams begin AI projects **responsibly and confidently**, without the need for heavy policies or academic frameworks.